-And after all that, don’t forget about you!
-As well as the essentials, it would be worth bringing your own snacks or something to keep you entertained when baby is napping and you can grab some time to yourself while out and about.
+And after all that, don’t forget about yourself!
+As well as the essentials, it would be worth bringing your own snacks or something to keep you entertained when the baby is napping and you can grab some time to yourself while out and about.

 For more parenting stories, (non-judgmental) advice, tips and memes, check out Grazia's parenting community on Instagram, @TheJuggleUK

 Hannah Carroll is a Parenting, Lifestyle and Home Product writer for Grazia, specialising in product testing and reviews.
 With three children, Hannah loves testing the latest industry products on her own family.